ACE, TAO, CIAO, and DAnCE Bug Fixing Policies

 becoming a sponsor or contact one of the companies that provides

 commercial support for ACE, TAO, and CIAO.

-- Use the latest contents of subversion repository, i.e.,
+- Use the latest contents of git repository, i.e.,

 what's available from

-validates your patch and integrate it into the ACE_ROOT/tests directory.
+that validates your patch and integrate it into the ACE_ROOT/tests

 - If your patch is for a platform/compiler that aren't part of our